yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/system_requirements.md

 ## Software and license keys

-Axway products are delivered electronically from <https://support.axway.com/>.
+Axway products are delivered electronically from [Axway Support](https://support.axway.com/).
 A welcome email notifies you that your products are ready for download.

 When you are ready, perform the following tasks:

 1. Check your authorization.
 2. Check the hardware and system requirements.
 3. Obtain license keys.
-4. Download the installation setup file from <https://support.axway.com/>.
+4. Download the installation setup file from [Axway Support](https://support.axway.com/).
 5. Install products.

 ### Check your authorization

-Verify that you can log in to Axway Support at <https://support.axway.com/>.
+Verify that you can log in to [Axway Support](https://support.axway.com/).
 If you do not have an account, follow the instructions in your welcome email.

 Log in to download or access: